 I went to a party recently and all the drinks were served in non-recycalble plastic cups.
 I was shocked.

 Giant swirls of broken down plastic poison the world's oceans and the creatures within it up and down the food chain.
+It's raining micro plastics in the arctic, on mountaintops in Colorado, anyplace where such tests are done.
 Once you know this, your conscience is forever raw.
 Some plastic purchases I can't avoid.
 But where does the plastic go when I throw it away?
 Some gets recycled.
 But the oceans get worse and naturalists from Jane Goodall to Sylvia Earle won't eat fish.
 Ever.

-I feel privileged to have lived and worked with people for whom the purchase, the care of, and the disposal of material goods is so carefully discerned.
+I feel privileged to have lived and worked with people for whom the purchase, the care of, and the disposal of material goods is carefully discerned.
 Such small sacrifices!
-But the awareness of our American profligate lifestyle is painful.
+But the awareness of our American profligate lifestyle - even when we're trying - is painful.

 The clothes I'm wearing right now?
 Who made them, and where, and under what conditions?

 And my wonderful computer and cell phone - have I made reparation for the direct link to war in Central Africa for the coltan (columbite-tantalite) necessary to create my communication toys?
 And what of that evil weapon of this war in particular- mass rapes of women.
 What can I do?
 At least I can begin with awareness and prayer and support of those helping at the women's hospitals in DRC (Congo) and keep in touch through activists and medical personnel serving them.
-It isn't much, though.
+It isn't much, and it doesn't feel good, and self-righteousness does not enter into it.

-Okay, I'm sparing you the reading my lists of other guilts I carry just by virtue of enjoying this culture of consumption and waste.
-(Especially about American food).
+Okay, I'm sparing you reading my lists of other guilts I carry just by virtue of enjoying this culture of consumption and waste.
 Of course I'm a consumer down to my bourgeois bones.
 The chasm between Dives and Lazarus is in me.

 Why do I go out of my way to know these things when I could have a clear conscience by not knowing?
 (So easy in our culture!)
 Why would I rather know and feel guilty and miserable than not know and accept what is easy and at hand?
 I suppose it has to do with being alive.
 I want to be alive.
 I want to continually wake to Reality.
 It has to do with human responsibility.
 And I suppose it has to do with love.
 I share this human adventure for good and evil.
 But I'd better know the evil if I'm luxuriating in the good.